sammyutere/Linux_system_monitor/README.md

 free: Provides memory usage stats. awk '/Mem/ {printf("%3.1f", ($3/$2) * 100)}': Calculates the percentage of memory in use by dividing used memory ($3) by total memory ($2).
 The script compares memory_usage with the threshold and sends an alert if necessary.

+df -h /: Fetches disk usage stats for the root directory. awk '/\// {print $(NF-1)}': Extracts the usage percentage column. disk_usage=${disk_usage%?}: Removes the % symbol for easier comparisons.
+Alerts are triggered if the disk usage exceeds the threshold.